 This Montana Historical Society museum is filled with interesting artifacts from the state's past and present.
-The "Montana Homeland" exhibit provides a timeline of interesting objects that take you through all phases of Montana history.
-The museum's Mackay Gallery of Russell Art is an excellent collection of paintings, sculpture, and illustrated letters by Charles M. Russell.
+The "Montana Homeland" exhibit provides a timeline of interesting objects that take you through all phases of Montana history, while the museum's Mackay Gallery of Russell Art is an excellent collection of paintings, sculpture, and illustrated letters by famed Western artist Charles M. Russell.

-There are a number of ways you can tour Montana's State Capitol campus.
-Self-guided tour booklets are available at the information desk on the first floor of the Capitol.
-Groups can make reservations to enjoy a guided tour.
-Scheduled tours are available at the Original Governor's Mansion.
+There are a number of ways you can tour Montana's State Capitol campus: Self-guided tour booklets are available at the information desk on the first floor of the Capitol, while groups can make reservations for a guided tour.
+Scheduled tours are also available at the Original Governor's Mansion.
 If you want to sit back and relax, the Last Chance Tour Train will take you on a trip around the capitol area and past a number of other Helena highlights.
 The "train" departs from in front of Montana's Museum, on the east side of the Capitol building.

 Helena's Holter Museum of Art focuses on modern and contemporary art.
 Their collection of Northwest art includes the works of ceramic artists Rudy Autio and Peter Voulkos, as well as other artists associated with the Archie Bray Foundation for the Ceramic Arts.
 You'll also find paintings, ceramics, and sculpture from many other Montana and Northwest artists.
-The Holter Museum of Art also features different national and international exhibitions.
+The museum also features different national and international exhibitions.

 Enjoy a Treat at the Parrot Confectionery